Brian Lotti

 Brian Lotti (born 1972, Okinawa, Japan) is an American professional skateboarder, film-maker, and visual artist.
 Lotti rose to fame in the skateboarding world in the late 1980s while riding for H-Street Skateboards.
-He is known for his fluid skateboarding style and inventing the "Bigspin" skateboard trick.
+He is known for his fluid skateboarding style and inventing the "Big Spin" skateboard trick.

 Professional skateboarding

 Lotti's popularity peaked in the early 1990s while he was sponsored by skateboard company Planet Earth and appeared in the 1991 Planet Earth video Now N' Later.
 After moving on to ride for Blind Skateboards, Lotti left the world of professional skateboarding and moved to Honolulu, Hawaii.

 Following his return to the skateboarding industry, Lotti completed filming a part in the 2007 Santa Cruz Skateboards "Legends" video.
 In 2009 Lotti founded his own company, Telegraph Skateboards, and all of the skateboard decks featured original design work by Lotti and his associates.
 However, as of March 2014, the brand is no longer operational—its web-site is nonexistent and its products are no longer sold.